lzwjava/blog-source/_posts/2024-11-23-barely-clear-cn.md

 ## Acknowledgments and References

-This understanding builds upon the groundbreaking work of Yin Wang and subsequent experimental verification by me.
+This understanding builds upon the groundbreaking work of Yin Wang and subsequent experimental verification by others in the community.
 The findings presented here are based on personal experimentation and refinement of these methods.

 ### References